tuchandra/sitev2/content/papers/discrimination_algorithms_kleinberg_1.md

 +++
-title = "Paper: Discrimination in the Age of Algorithms (1/2)" date = "2019-12-29"
+title = "[Paper] Discrimination in the Age of Algorithms (1/2)" date = "2019-12-29"
 draft = "false"
 categories = ["papers"]
+authors = ["Jon Kleinberg", "Jens Ludwig", "Sendhil Mullainathan", "Cass R Sunstein"]
 +++

-Summary of the paper by Jon Kleinberg, Jens Ludwig, Sendhil Mullainathan, and Cass R Sunstein, published in the [Journal of Legal Analysis](https://academic.oup.com/jla/article/doi/10.1093/jla/laz001/5476086) (yeah, a law journal, we'll see how reading this goes).
+How do algorithms affect discrimination, in the legal sense of the word?
+Naively, one might say that algorithms must be regulated and heavily scrutinized to avoid computers encoding human biases.
+This paper studies not only that, but also the opposite idea: that they can be positive forces for good.
+(Part 1 of 2.)

 <!--more-->

+**Authors**: Jon Kleinberg, Jens Ludwig, Sendhil Mullainathan, and Cass R Sunstein

+**Link**: in the [Journal of Legal Analysis](https://academic.oup.com/jla/article/doi/10.1093/jla/laz001/5476086) (yeah, a law journal, we'll see how reading this goes).

 **How I found this paper:** from the NYT article, [biased algorithms are easier to fix than biased people](https://www.nytimes.com/2019/12/06/business/algorithm-bias-fix.html).